pastorryanhayden/blog/source/_posts/2023-08-23-why-your-pastor-has-that-edge.md

 When people leave the church or people attack you, it really hurts.
 Maybe one reason pastors of a certain age have their guard up is because they’ve been hit in the face a few times and didn’t particularly enjoy the experience.

 Years ago, I got close to a certain family in our church.
 We went over each other’s houses.
-We met their families.
-We did sports together.
+We met their extended families.
+We hung out together.
 Then out of the blue, they said they "weren't being fed" and left the church.
 I’m ashamed to say that particular wound left me limping for years.
 It still hurts.
 Seeing my church grow and many more friends come in hasn’t made that particular scar go away.

 Knowing (as in this case) that the decision may have been better for that family and seeing them do well helps, but it doesn’t totally make the sting go away.
 This is probably because pastors have a strong (and sometimes unhealthy) desire to see their church do well.
 Being tied as we are with our churches, there is also a strong temptation to see any hint of rejection of our church as a rejection of us.
 Many pastor’s self-esteem fluctuates in sync with their attendance report.

 Which leads me to another inner struggle of pastoral ministry...

-## Dreams don’t materialize
+## Dreams don’t materialize.

 Our church is hidden in a neighborhood, has a tiny auditorium and a terrible parking lot.
 I remember when I came here 12 years ago I imagined in my hubris that in a few years we would be building a bigger building, maybe even moving to a better location.
 But here we are, 12 years later, worshiping in the same small building, dealing with the same location and parking problems.